-The Vionic Women’s Relax come up a lot as a great option if you have foot issues like plantar fasciitis and need a little extra support.
-The adjustable Velcro strap is an excellent feature if your feet are wide or narrow or if they are swollen, as it gives you a bit of room for adjustment in the width to help get the right fit.
+The Vionic Women’s Relax comes up a lot as a great option if you have foot issues like plantar fasciitis and need a little extra support.
+The adjustable Velcro strap is an excellent feature if your feet are wide or narrow, or swollen, as it gives you a bit of room for adjustment in the width to help get the right fit.
 The special Orthaheel arch support and footbed are very comfortable for your feet.
-Some people feel like they are a little more like a shoe than slipper since they have a well-formed footbed with arch support.
+Some people feel like they are a little more like a shoe than a slipper since they have a well-formed footbed with arch support.
 As with most orthopedic-type shoes, the Relax design is a little more expensive than other options.
-If your feet get overly warm or you live in a warm climate an open toe option is an excellent way to go to help get air flow through.
-They are also great because unlike some designs that don’t have a back that is hard to keep on, the Relax stays on easily and if you find that they are slipping off while you walk you can adjust the Velcro strap to get a secure fit.
+If your feet get overly warm or you live in a warm climate, an open toe option is an excellent way to go to help get airflow through.
+They are also great because, unlike some designs that don’t have a back that is hard to keep on, the Relax stays on easily, and if you find that they are slipping off while you walk, you can adjust the Velcro strap to get a secure fit.
 The only downside to this style is that they cannot be machine washed; you can only wipe them clean with a dry cotton cloth.

 Available from Zappos

-If you need a little more cute in your life, check these AR Jack Flat from the German company Haflinger.
-Haflinger footwear is, for the most part, made of something called boiled wool.
+This lovely floral embroidered design from Acorn is perfect for staying cozy since it is made of boiled wool.
 Boiled wool is a great material to use in slippers because it is warm yet breathable, so it can keep your feet cool in the summer and warm in the winter.
 It can also absorb moisture to help keep everything dry.
-People love Haflinger products for quality and style.
-The insole has a strong molded arch support, and the outsole is a felt material, but it has rubber dots on the felt to help with grip.
-If you like the idea of boiled wool but need a lot of arch support and a firm rubber sole, check out their website for more options.
+People love boiled wool styles because they are usually great quality and often have a quirky style.
+The insole has a strong molded arch support, and the outsole is a durable rubber, so you can wear them inside or outside if you need to.

 Things to Consider:

-Comfort– Various things add or take away from just how comfortable a particular style is going to be.
+Comfort– Various things add or take away from just how comfortable a particular style will be.
 Padding, material, lining, support, grip, outsole material, and style are all things that you should think about before you start shopping for the best design for you.

-Durability– Obviously if you wear your slippers a lot they are going to wear out at some point, the soles are often the main problem when they start to fall apart.
+Durability– Obviously, if you wear your slippers a lot, they will wear out at some point; the soles are often the main problem when they start to fall apart.
 If you are planning on wearing them outside on occasion, look for slippers with a rubber sole so that they will last longer.
-Also be aware that if you go for a shearling lining, it will flatten out and wear down as the years go on.
+Also, be aware that it will flatten out and wear down as the years go on if you go for a shearling lining.
 It will still be warm, but you may not find them as cozy after wearing them for a few years.

-Climate – Almost all of the styles on our list are made for colder climates and are built to keep your feet warm.
+Climate – Almost all of our list styles are made for colder climates and are built to keep your feet warm.
 There are lighter fabric designs or unlined shoes that are a better option if you live in a more temperate climate and want comfortable footwear to wear around the house.